Eric Hickey, Ph.D.

 email Dr. Hickey

-He publishes books, articles and lectures extensively on the etiology of violence and serial crime.
-His book, Serial Murderers and Their Victims, 4th ed.
-(2005), Wadsworth Publishers, is used as a teaching tool in universities and by law enforcement in studying the nature of violence, criminal personalities and victim-offender relationships.
-Another of his books, The Encyclopedia of Murder and Violent Crime (2003) Sage Publishers, explores the phenomenon of murder and violence through the eyes of some of the world's most noted experts.
-His next book project, with Prentice-Hall Publishers, is Sex Crimes and Paraphilia (2005), an examination of sexual deviants and sexual predators.
-He is currently writing his first novel, In Sane , a disturbing journey into the minds of psychotics, psychopaths and the criminally insane.
-Dr. Hickey is co-founder of Gambaru Productions and is developing a new television series, Predators.
+Dr. Hickey has published several books and articles on the etiology of violence and serial crime.
+His most frequently cited book, Serial Murderers and Their Victims, 2013, 6th ed., (Thompson-Wadsworth-Cengage Publishers), is used as a teaching tool in universities and by law enforcement in studying the nature of violence, criminal personalities and victim-offender relationships.
+Another of his books, The Encyclopedia of Murder and Violent Crime, (Sage Publishers), explores the phenomenon of murder and violence through the eyes of some of the world’s most noted experts.
+His book, Sex Crimes and Paraphilia (Prentice-Hall Publishers),is a comprehensive examination of sexual perversions, sex offending and sexual predators.
+A coauthored book, The Myth of a Psychiatric Crime Wave, (Carolina Academic Press) examines the misperceptions and reality of the mentally ill and mentally disordered as criminals.

 - Crim 153 Psychology of Crime